 The Kohrs-Campbell Prize in Rhetorical Criticism

-The $10,000 Kohrs-Campbell Prize in Rhetorical Criticism is one of the largest awards ever established to sustain and advance the study of rhetoric in American higher education.
-This distinctive award offers this biennial book prize through the Michigan State University Press.
-Michigan
+The $10,000 Kohrs-Campbell Prize in Rhetorical Criticism was one of the largest awards ever established to sustain and advance the study of rhetoric in American higher education.
+This distinctive award offered a biennial book prize through the Michigan State University Press.

 The Kohrs-Campbell Prize was created through the generosity of Karlyn Kohrs Campbell and the late Paul Newell Campbell, for the encouragement of original research and scholarship of the highest quality in the field of rhetorical criticism.
 The Kohrs-Campbell Prize commemorates the distinguished scholarship and dynamic careers of two of the most important figures in the study of rhetoric and rhetorical criticism, Professor Paul Newell Campbell and Professor Karlyn Kohrs Campbell.

-The Kohrs-Campbell Prize in Rhetorical Criticism is awarded biennially at the National Communication Association Annual Convention.
+The Kohrs-Campbell Prize in Rhetorical Criticism was awarded biennially at the National Communication Association Annual Convention.
+The prize was discontinued in 2021.

 |2019||M. Kelly Carr, The Rhetorical Invention of Diversity: Supreme Court Opinions, Public Argument, and Affirmative Action|